Career Center FAQ's

 The MVCC Career Services does not hire students, but we can help you with your job searching, both on and off campus.

 The MVCC Career Services Offices is part of a consortium of 6 local colleges which features an employment website, College Central Network.
 This site features local employers seeking local graduates but also has links to searches throughout the nation and internationally.

 MVCC Career Services also strongly advises that their students post their resumes to CollegeCentral.com/MVCC, so that they can search employers and vice versa.

 Work Study awards are part of your Federal Financial Aid package.
 You need to apply and be awarded Work Study through the Financial Aid Office.
 Work Study is distributed based on eligibility and availability of funds.
 The sooner you apply for your AID, the better.
-Once you have been awarded Federal Work Study, the Career and Student Employment Specialist will help you find a position.
+Once you have been awarded Federal Work Study, Financial Aid and Human Resources will help you find a position.

 Major specific Internships are coordinated through the Academic Centers, so speak to your Academic Advisor.
 The Career Counselor in the Career Services Office may be able to help you search for other experiential opportunities.

 Student Employment has been designed to further prepare students for employment off campus.
 Thus, to find students to work in your office, you will need to post a job opening on the College Central Network website.
 Please contact Financial Aid and Human Resources for more information.